godotengine/godot-website/collections/_article/maintenance-release-godot-3-2-2.md

 Our Android maintainer Fredia ([m4gr3d](https://github.com/m4gr3d)) had done a lot of work back then to improve Juan's initial custom build system, which led him to notice many things that could be modernized to be better suited to the current Android ecosystem.
 Notably, he re-architectured the plugin system to leverage the [Android AAR library file format](https://developer.android.com/studio/projects/android-library#aar-contents), and allow the easy distribution and use of Android plugins using a custom `.gdap` metadata file.

 This new plugin system is backward-incompatible with the 3.2/3.2.1 system, but both systems are kept functional in future releases of the 3.2.x branch.
-Since we previously did not version our Android plugin systems, this new one is now labelled `v1`, and is the starting point for the modern Godot Android ecosystem.
+Since we previously did not version our Android plugin systems, this new one is now labeled `v1`, and is the starting point for the modern Godot Android ecosystem.

 The [Android plugin documentation](https://docs.godotengine.org/en/3.2/tutorials/plugins/android/android_plugin.html) has been updated with instructions on how to write plugins for this new system.
 Porting existing 3.2 plugins should be fairly straightforward.